aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 ## Function `unlock_stake`

-Staker can call this to request withdrawal of part or all of their staking_contract.
-This also triggers paying commission to the operator for accounting simplicity.
+Staker can call this to request withdrawal of part or all of their staking_contract.<br/> This also triggers paying commission to the operator for accounting simplicity.

 <pre><code>public entry fun unlock_stake(staker: &amp;signer, operator: address, amount: u64)<br/></code></pre>